 This post focuses specifically on the feeling of Sunday Scaries when returning to work on Monday.
 The reasons for this feeling can be different for youth returning to school the next day after a fun weekend.

-It doesn’t only happen Sunday night, often these thoughts and Sunday depression can start creeping in earlier in the day, taking away from thoroughly enjoying the rest of your free time.
+It doesn’t only happen on Sunday night.
+Often, these thoughts and Sunday depression can start creeping in earlier in the day, taking away from thoroughly enjoying the rest of your free time.
 Total bummer, I know!👎

 It sure does for me, and it’s something I’ve worked diligently to beat, so I wanted to share these tried and true ways to overcome the Sunday scaries with you.